Replacing Capacitors in Old Radios and TVs

 size from 5 mfd to 100 mfd.

-If you plan to fix more than one radio, you can save money by buying an assortment of
+If you plan to fix many radios, you can save money by buying an assortment of

 capacitors of common values.
 Some merchants, such as Antique

-Electronic Supply, offer a complete "kit" of popular values at a good discount.
+Electronic Supply, offer a "kit" of common caps at a good discount.
 You

 can usually save money by ordering 10 or more of a given value, as well.
 The most common